FraunhoferIOSB/swap-it-registry-module/documentation/source/filter.rst

 Since the NodeIds of the registered assets are generated during the registration process, the returned NodeIds from individual executions might differ to the above listed.

-For the second approach, a String and a numeric capability is set as input argument, so that only a subset of the five assets is returned from the Filter Agents Method.
+For the `second approach (capability_filtering) <https://github.com/FraunhoferIOSB/swap-it-registry-module/blob/main/tutorials/filter/capability_filtering.c>`_, a String and a numeric capability is set as input argument, so that only a subset of the five assets is returned from the Filter Agents Method.
 The Code from the first approach can be re-used, however beginning at the section *create the input arguments*, the code must be adjusted as followed:

 .. code-block:: c